6034 West Courtyard Drive, Suite 100, Austin, TX 78730

 Posted on November 17, 2023 in High Asset Divorce

 TX divorce lawyerTax responsibilities are significantly impacted by one's marital status, and delaying a divorce until the beginning of a new year can provide relief from associated tax challenges.
 In most cases, even if a couple remains married for just a day in a given year, they still have the option to file taxes jointly as a married couple.
 Divorce is emotional, and it can be stressful, especially during the holidays.
-At Powers and Kerr, PLLC, a high-asset Texas divorce attorney can help you understand the tax implications so that you can make an informed decision.
+At Powers Kerr & Rashidi, PLLC, a high-asset Texas divorce attorney can help you understand the tax implications so that you can make an informed decision.

 What If I Am In The Middle of The Divorce?